 Visit Lexington and Concord, then embark the Ocean Explorer

 After breakfast, check out of your hotel and head west to discover Lexington and Concord, the battleground where the “shot heard round the world” officially triggered the American Revolution.
 Concord is also famous for its literary history, and was the home of the American Transcendentalist movement spearheaded by Ralph Waldo Emerson.

 Arriving at Lexington’s Battle Green, you will stand where the opening shots of the American Revolutionary War were fired.
 Your route to Concord takes you along the Battle Road Trail that Paul Revere followed during his famous midnight ride.
-Here you will walk on the Old North Bridge, a replica of the wooden bridge where militiamen beat back the British forces; and the gracious historic homes where Ralph Waldo Emerson, Nathaniel Hawthorne, Louisa May Alcott (and the rest of her illustrious family) and others established one of America’s most formative, 19th-century intellectual circles.
+Here you will walk on the Old North Bridge, a replica of the wooden bridge where militiamen beat back the British forces, and view the outsides of the gracious, historic homes where Ralph Waldo Emerson, Nathaniel Hawthorne, Louisa May Alcott (and the rest of her illustrious family) and others established one of America’s most formative, 19th-century intellectual circles.

 You'll stop for lunch on your own as we return to the city proper.
 Arriving back in Boston, you will then be transferred to the pier to embark the Ocean Explorer.
 Come aboard and get settled in before this evening’s port talk and Welcome Dinner.

 Explore Cape Cod and ride the trolley around Provincetown